 I was nominated for the position of Vice Chairperson at the AGM in 2018, a position I still hold, now supporting our Chairperson, Mark Facy.
 I am also a member of the grants committee.
 Being a member of the Ski for Life family gives me the opportunity to help remove the stigma attached to mental health, wellbeing, and suicide prevention by participating, fundraising, having conversations and supporting rural and remote communities.

-Over the past 4 years I have held a number of positions within the committee and as a family we have participated in the water ski event during the March long weekend from Murray Bridge to Renmark.
-This year we see Ski for Life enter its 10th year and together with the hard working committee, we will continue to drive the legacy of Mr Bill Stockman and the founding families of Ski for Life organisation.
+Over the years I have held a number of positions within the committee and as a family we have participated in the water ski event during the March long weekend from Murray Bridge to Renmark.
+In 2022, we saw Ski for Life enter its 10th year and together with the hard working committee, we continue to drive the legacy of Mr Bill Stockman and the founding families of Ski for Life organisation.

 In 2017 I attended a fundraising event organised by the Watt's Up ski team in Mount Gambier and it was from that moment that I realised I wanted to be more than just a participant in the organisation.
 So in 2018 our family put together a ski team and we join the water ski relay from Murray Bridge to Renmark, from there we have continued our involvement in Ski for Life.
 As a result of the event, through the hard work of our ski team's fundraising and community support, we are now in a position where we are distributing funds through projects of work which Ski for Life is proud to take to rural and remote communities addressing this horrendous issue we have around mental health, wellbeing and suicide prevention.
 It is this that continues to drive me and our committee as we combine our love of water skiing and delivering support to these areas .